Jan Zwartendijk: Awards

 In 1996, Boys Town Jerusalem, an orphanage and vocational training school in Jerusalem, honoured Zwartendijk at a tribute dinner in New York City and announced the establishment of the Jan Zwartendijk Award for Humanitarian Ethics and Values.
 The award has since been bestowed on other Holocaust-era saviors, including President Manuel Luis Quezon and the people of the Republic of the Philippines.

-In 1984 Yad Vashem bestowed the Righteous Among the Nations title on Chiune Sempo Sugihara and on Zwartenijk in 1997. deDecker was not awarded that recognition per the Righteous database updated to January 2022.
+In 1984 Yad Vashem bestowed the Righteous Among the Nations title on Chiune Sempo Sugihara and on Zwartendijk in 1997.
+De Decker was not awarded that recognition per the Righteous database updated to January 2022.

 Also in 1997, Albany, New York erected a plaque honoring Zwartendijk in the city's Raoul Wallenberg Park.
 On 10 September 2012, he was awarded with the Life Saving Cross of the Republic of Lithuania, a decoration to award the persons who, despite danger to their lives, attempted to save life.
 In June 2018, a monument to Zwartendijk (about 2,000 LED rods connected into a 7 m diameter spiral) was unveiled on Laisvės alėja, Kaunas by King Willem-Alexander of the Netherlands and President Dalia Grybauskaitė.

 In 2023, he was awarded the Erepenning voor Menslievend Hulpbetoon (Honorary Medal for Charitable Assistance), the highest possible non-military award, by the Dutch government.